 This AMD/Nvidia variant of the Asus TUF Gaming FX705 is not a bad product, but it needs to get cheaper before becoming an option to consider in its class.
 And that’s for a few reasons.

 First of all, you can get pretty much the same laptop with a faster Core i7 processor and not a lot slower GTX 1060 graphics for as low as $999 at the time of this post.
-Then, there a couple of other 17-inch laptops priced similarly, around $1300, but based on Intel platforms, thus overall better performers: the Acer Nitro 5, the MSI GL73, the HP Pavillion 17 or the Dell G7 Gaming.
+Then, there a couple of other 17-inch laptops priced similarly, around $1300, but based on Intel platforms, thus overall better performers: the Acer Nitro 5, the MSI GL73, the HP Pavillion 17, the Lenovo Legion Y540 17 or the Dell G7 Gaming.

 And then there are the quirks you’ll have to accept when going with this FX705 series: high CPU/GPU temperatures without the possibility to tweak the CPU in any way, inferior performance in demanding loads and games to the Intel/Nvidia Turing alternatives, as well as the fairly mediocre screen, IO and speakers.
 Of course, the other options have their flaws as well, but most of them fare better in thermals and performance, which I’d reckon it weighs plenty in your decision and need to be compensated for by the aggressive pricing.